Selim III: Foreign relations

 Selim III ascended the throne to find that the Ottoman Empire of old had been considerably reduced due to conflicts outside the realm.
 In the north, Russia had taken the Black Sea through the Treaty of Küçük Kaynarca in 1774.
 Selim realized the importance of diplomatic relations with other nations and pushed for permanent embassies in the courts of all the great nations of Europe, a hard task because of Christian religious prejudice towards Muslims.
 Even with the religious obstacles, resident embassies were established in Britain, France, Prussia and Austria.
 Selim, a cultured poet and musician, carried on an extended correspondence with Louis XVI.
 Although distressed by the establishment of the republic in France, the Ottoman government was soothed by French representatives in Constantinople who maintained the goodwill of various influential personages.

-On 1 July 1798, however, French forces landed in Egypt, and Selim declared war on France.
+On 1 July 1798, however, French forces under Napoleon Bonaparte landed in Ottoman controlled Egypt, and Selim declared war on France.
 In alliance with Russia and Britain, the Turks were in periodic conflict with the French on land and sea until March 1801.
 Peace came in June 1802, but the following year brought new trouble in the Balkans.
 For decades, a sultan's word had had no power in outlying provinces, prompting Selim's reforms of the military to reimpose central control.
 This desire was not fulfilled.
 One rebellious leader was Austrian-backed Osman Pazvantoğlu, whose invasion of Wallachia in 1801 inspired Russian intervention, resulting in greater autonomy for the Danubian provinces.
 Serbian conditions also deteriorated.
 They took a fateful turn with the return of the hated Janissaries, ousted eight years before.
 These forces murdered Selim's enlightened governor, ending this province's best rule in the last 100 years.
 Neither arms nor diplomacy could restore Ottoman authority.

 French influence with the Sublime Porte (the European diplomatic designation of the Ottoman state) did not revive.
 Still, it led the Sultan to defy St. Petersburg and London, and Turkey joined Napoleon's Continental System.
 War was declared on Russia on 27 December and on Britain in March 1807.
 Already in February of the same year, the British attacked the Dardanelles, which ended in nothing.